-Understanding BTC-Collateralized Stablecoins
+Understanding BTC-Collateralised Stablecoins

-What Is a BTC-Collateralized Stablecoin?
+What Is a BTC-Collateralised Stablecoin?

 UNIT, the stablecoin governed by the Ducat Protocol, takes this model a step further by operating entirely on Bitcoin L1.
 There are no bridges, no wrapped tokens, and no dependency on external chains.
 Every vault, every liquidation, and every redemption settles directly on the Bitcoin base layer.

-How Collateralization Ratios Work
+How Collateralisation Ratios Work

-The Ducat Protocol enforces a minimum collateralization ratio.
+The Ducat Protocol enforces a minimum collateralisation ratio.
 If the value of your deposited BTC falls and your CR drops below the liquidation threshold, the protocol can partially or fully liquidate your vault to maintain system solvency.
 This mechanism ensures that every UNIT in circulation remains fully backed at all times, even during severe market downturns.

 Why L1 Issuance Matters